ajwills72/hbab/docs/core.md

 ## Backpropagation of error

 We might assume that we can use the same method as before - the delta rule (also known as Rescorla-Wagner theory).
-This works for the connections in blue - we know what the output should be (t), we know the prediction coming from the network ($\Sigma_{aw}$), and we know the activation of the neurons.
+This works for the connections in blue - we know what the output should be (t), we know the prediction coming from the network (Σ<sub>aw</sub>), and we know the activation of the neurons.

-The problem comes with the connections in red.
+The problem comes with the connections shown in red on the slides.
 How should we update these?
 What should the output of the hidden unit be?
 We don't know, because the hidden unit doesn't directly represent anything observable.
 The input units represent chips and salad, we can observe those.
 The output unit represents whether this is valid choice or not, we can give the network feedback about that so it can learn.
 But how do we give it feedback about what its hidden unit should be doing?

 The most common solution to this puzzle is called backpropagation of error.
 This is at the heart of most neural network systems in AI, so let's take it step by step.